exasol/bucketfs-utils-python/doc/user_guide/bucketfs_location.rst

 BucketFSFactory
 ---------------
-Factory for creating bucket accessors (*BucketFSLocation*) or fake/mock accessors which can be used for testing.
+Factory for creating bucket accessors (*BucketFSLocation*) or fake/mock accessors from a URI which can be used for testing.
+This can be particular useful, if you wan't create a BucketFSLocation in a UDF from a Exasol connection.

 .. literalinclude:: /examples/bucketfs_location.py
    :caption: Example: Create Mock Bucket Accessor